erpnext/foundation/foundation/www/docs/user/manual/en/quality-management/quality_meeting.md

  * Meeting Date: Date on which the Meeting is held.

  * Status: The status of the Meeting is generated based in the status of every individual Minutes discussed.
-IF the status of all the minutes is Close, then Status of the Meeting will be 'Close' else 'Open'.
+If the status of all the minutes is Close, then Status of the Meeting will be 'Close' else 'Open'.

  * Minute: